Vandivier/afterecon/content/2016-03-23-5-reasons-markets-are-more-about-coordination-than-competition.md

 ---
-title: 5 Reasons Markets Are More About Coordination Than Competition
+title: "5 Reasons Markets Are More About Coordination Than Competition"
 date: 2016-03-23 02:58:29
 author: John Vandivier
 ---